mboaisha/vulnhub-writeups/MrRobot/README.md

 # Mr Robot

+**SPOILERS AHEAD.
+YOU HAVE BEEN WARNED**

 **Difficulty**: Easy
 **Link**: https://www.vulnhub.com/entry/mr-robot-1,151/

 ## Writeup

-It's a good practice to run vulnerable virtual machines in an isolated network.Away from production and/or sensitive servers and workstations.
+It's a good practice to run vulnerable virtual machines in an isolated network.
+Away from production and/or sensitive servers and workstations.

 As such, it is best to host the VMs in "Host-Only" Mode in the same subnet.